-The Revenue Loss Recovery Subgroup created the Fiscal Health Project Challenge to improve Milwaukee County's fiscal position through cost savings, revenue generation, and or operational improvements.
+The Revenue Loss Recovery Subgroup created the Fiscal Health Project Challenge which provided departments with an opportunity to submit proposals for opportunities to improve Milwaukee County's fiscal position through cost savings, revenue generation, and or operational improvements.
 Proposed strategies are designed to generate projects that make limited, one-time investments in strategies that will impact the structural deficit.

-- Cost Savings: strategies that lower current spending for Milwaukee County and do not have a negative impact on business operations or service levels. - Revenue Generation: strategies that results in new and sustainable revenue for the organization.

-- Capital Improvements & Deferred Maintenance: projects that have been assessed by the Capital Improvements Committee. - Operational Improvement: strategies that improve Milwaukee County operations through a one-time, short-term investment.
+- Cost Savings: strategies that lower current spending for Milwaukee County and do not have a negative impact on business operations or service levels. - Revenue Generation: strategies that results in new and sustainable revenue for the organization. - Capital Improvements & Deferred Maintenance: projects that have been assessed by the Capital Improvements Committee. - Operational Improvement: strategies that improve Milwaukee County operations through a one-time, short-term investment.